 Walburga struggled to cover her surprise.
 This was what her mother was worried about?

 "It is the truth, Mother," said Walburga, letting some confusion leak into her voice.
 "What Orion and I have is simply an alliance...
 A union that exists for the betterment of our family.
-It seemed to me no different than what father had intended by marrying me off to Bogdan."
+It seemed to me no different from what Father had intended by marrying me off to Bogdan."

-The hand on her shoulder slipped and Irma heaved a heavy sigh.
-It was Walburga that was looking at her now, and Irma that was gazing off into the distance.
+The hand on her shoulder slipped, and Irma heaved a heavy sigh.
+It was Walburga who was looking at her now, and Irma who was gazing off into the distance.

 "Then pray tell, how is it so different?"
 Walburga asked, standing up from the sofa to pace around the room.
-"What is it, exactly, about our relationship thats irks our family so?
+"What is it exactly about our relationship that irks our family so?
 Is it only because we are closely related?
 Inter-familial marriages have never garnered this much scorn in the past—"

 "That is not it, Walburga," Irma interrupted firmly.
 "While the fact that Orion and you are cousins before anything else is... perhaps not the best of circumstances, it is not the reason why I'm worried."